hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

 We can check what our default encoding is by running:

 ```python
 import sys

 sys.getdefaultencoding()
 > 'ascii'
 ```

-In my case, the default set is `ascii`
+In my case, the default set is `ascii`.

 All this is fine, because every character in a string is a single byte, and the `ASCII` table translates each byte value into a unique character, thus the need to fallback to an encoding.
 Now what we want to do is to inform python about that variable's encoding so that it can correctly assing the right caracters for our file content, like so: